Where to go for Brunch In Dublin - The City Centre

 Eathos, Baggot Street

-Now boasting three locations within a short space of each other on Baggot Street, Eathos is where to head if you're feeling virtuous and ready to nourish your body.
-They have all sorts of healthy options like açaí bowls and a breakfast salad, but also the option to be a bit bolder with pulled pork croquettes or a scrambled egg and Gubeen chorizo toast.
-You do you, but make sure you leave some room for one of their cakes - who are we kidding, there's always room for cake.
+With three locations in a short space of each other on Baggot Street, Eathos is where to head when you're feeling virtuous and ready to nourish your body.
+They have all sorts of healthy options like açaí bowls and avocado smash on sourdough toast, but also the option to be a bit unhealthier with pulled pork croquettes, and loaded hashbrowns with crispy bacon, brisket hollandaise and a poached egg.
+You do you, but make sure you leave some room for one of their cakes.
+Who are we kidding, there's always room for cake.

 Brother Hubbard North, Capel Street